InstaFraud/InstaFraud/README.md

 [![Build Status][travis-image]][travis-url]
 [![Downloads Stats][npm-downloads]][npm-url]

-The main goal of this project was to develop a full stack application that can able run accross all environments.
-Thus the main, features included in this release are, user authentication and authorization( registration, signin and refresh token), role based CRUD operation on different posts, follow/unfollow other users, view profile and users reaction feature such as like and comment. to achieve this we used the following tech stack
+The main goal of this project was to develop a full stack application that can able run accross all environments with the help of Docker. simultaneously show off the abilities we learned during our bootcamp training.
+Thus the main, features included in this release are, user authentication and authorization( registration, signin and refresh token), role based CRUD operation on different posts, follow/unfollow other users, view profile and users reaction feature such as like and comment.
+To achieve this we utilized the following tech stacks;

 ![](header.png)

 ## Tech Stacks
+* React
+* Express.js/node
+* Sequelize ORM
+* MySQL
+* Figma
+* Postman

 OS X & Linux: